Tommy Lynn Sells: Arrest and confessions

-The state's attorney in Jefferson County, Illinois, declined to charge Sells with the Dardeen family homicides, in 1987, because his confession to the quadruple killing—while generally consistent with the facts of the case as reported in the media—was inaccurate with concern to some details that had not been made public.
+The state's attorney in Jefferson County, Illinois, declined to charge Sells with the Dardeen family homicides in 1987 because his confession to the quadruple killing—while generally consistent with the facts of the case as reported in the media—was inaccurate with concern to some details that had not been made public.
 He also changed his account three times regarding how he had met the family.
 Investigators wanted to bring Sells to Illinois to resolve their doubts, but Texas refused, due to its law forbidding death-row prisoners from leaving the state.

 Execution

-On January 3, 2014, a Del Rio judge set Sells' execution date for April 3, 2014.
-Sells' death sentence was carried out at the Texas State Penitentiary in Huntsville.
-When asked if he would like to make a final statement, Sells replied, "No." As a lethal dose of pentobarbital was administered, he took a few deep breaths, closed his eyes, and began to snore.
+On January 3, 2014, a Del Rio judge set Sells's execution date for April 3, 2014.

+Sells's death sentence was carried out at the Texas State Penitentiary in Huntsville.
+When asked if he would like to make a final statement, Sells replied, "No".
+As a lethal dose of pentobarbital was administered, he took a few deep breaths, closed his eyes, and began to snore.
 Less than a minute later, he stopped moving.
 Thirteen minutes later, at 6:27 p.m.
 (CDT), he was pronounced dead.
 Krystal Surles and members of both the Harris and Perez families attended the execution.

-In media
+In the media

 Eight years before his execution, Sells was one of the featured interviewees on episode two ("Cold-Blooded Killers") of season one of the Investigation Discovery documentary series, Most Evil.
 The interview was done by forensic psychiatrist Dr. Michael Stone.
 In the interview, Sells claimed to have killed more than 70 people.
+Stone also analyzed Sells's case in his 2009 book The Anatomy of Evil, where Stone narrates how he suffered from nightmares following his interview with Sells during his visit to Texas State Penitentiary.

 ABC News created a 10-minute mini-documentary Tommy Lynn Sells – The Mind of a Psychopath.

 In 2021, A&E Networks original show I Survived A Serial Killer made an episode about the Fabienne Witherspoon story.
-The 48 Hours episode "Krystal's Courage," originally aired on September 4, 2010, recounts Sells' arrest and conviction, thanks in large part to the testimony of 10-year-old Krystal Surles, who survived his attack.
+The 48 Hours episode "Krystal's Courage", originally aired on September 4, 2010, recounts Sells's arrest and conviction, thanks in large part to the testimony of 10-year-old Krystal Surles, who survived his attack.